pybliometrics-dev/pybliometrics/docs/classes/SerialTitle.rst

     [(2022, 7.729)]

-Property `citescoreyearinfolist` can return detailed information for all available years with `view="CITESCORE"`.
+The `citescoreyearinfolist` property provides detailed information for all available years when `view="CITESCORE"` is used.
 It includes the status of the metric, the document count and citation count (of the previous 4 years), the share of documents actually cited, and the rank and percentile for each related ASJC subject:

 .. code-block:: python